bain3/pronotepy/README.md

 ### Usage

-> **Warning**
->
+> [!WARNING]
-> The usage part of this readme is for the latest version.
+The usage part of this readme is for the latest version.
 If you are installing from pypi, please see the documentation linked at the beginning.

 Here is an example script (homework shown in example.py):
 ```python